Outburn-IL/foob-docs/configuration.md

 ### FUME plugin REST service

-FUME plugin also provides a REST service which exposes the following endpoints:
+The FUME plugin also provides a REST service that exposes the following endpoints:
-- /csp/healthshare/{namespace}/rest/json/{fumeMap?}
+- /csp/healthshare/{namespace}/fume/rest/json/{fumeMap?}
-- /csp/healthshare/{namespace}/rest/csv/{fumeMap?}
+- /csp/healthshare/{namespace}/fume/rest/csv/{fumeMap?}
-- /csp/healthshare/{namespace}/rest/hl7/{fumeMap?}
+- /csp/healthshare/{namespace}/fume/rest/hl7/{fumeMap?}

-In this example:
 * The {namespace} variable corresponds to your current namespace in IRIS for Health (e.g. "clinic1" etc)
-* The {fumeMap} variable specifies the FUME mapping identifier which should be used to transform data. *This is an optional paramter.
+* The {fumeMap} variable specifies the FUME mapping identifier, which should be used to transform data. *This is an optional parameter.
 If used, all other FUME Conversion map-related settings will be ignored* (Please refer to [Applying FUME mappings to incoming data streams](#applying-fume-mappings-to-incoming-data-streams) section for extended information about FUME map assignment rules)

+**Important Notes:**
+1. Please add "/" to the end of the URL (e.g./csp/healthshare/fume/fume/rest/json/)
+2. By default, REST is secured by Basic Authentication.
+Please use your IRIS credential with appropriate permissions to access exposed REST services.

 These endpoints accept incoming data in JSON, CSV, and HL7v2 format, respectively, and then forward the data stream to the FUME server.

-For security reasons, we recommend using the REST service as the main service rather then the FumeBusinessService component.
+For security reasons, we recommend using the REST service as the main service rather than the FumeBusinessService component.

 To disable the FumeBusinessService component, just set its PoolSize property value to 0.
-Also you can completely remove that component from your production.
+Also, you can completely remove that component from your production.

 ### FumeTransformOperation component